fabriz-io/stratified_neural_network/Readme.md

 source .venv/bin/activate
 ```

-Install dependencies into activated environment
+Install dependencies (environment needs to be activated)
 ```
 pip install -r requirements.txt
 ```

-Navigate to folder with the source code
+Navigate to the folder with the source code
 ```
 cd src
 ```

 In order to reproduce our results, you need
-create the full data set.
+to create the full data set.
 The provided script downloads and reproduces all
 preprocessing steps